pn101/fastcampus/Diary.md

 			* compares two consecutive data and moves the bigger to the right
 		* Insertion Sort
 			* inserts data in place between two other piece of data
+		* Merge Sort
+			* divides the data into sections.
+Sort and merge until all data is sorted
+		* Quick Sort
+			* divide and conquer similar to Merge Sort but a lot faster
+	* Time Complexity
+		* quantifies the amount of time taken to run
+		* big O notation

 * Data Structure
 	* A structure to manage data efficiently